 One example of these considerations is the cost of data transfer between regions.
 Another example is, if you have agents across multiple regions and want to connect them into the transit VPC, it is strongly recommended to discuss your plans with AWS Support.

 Before you begin, make sure you have the following:

 You will also need to take the following steps:

 If your VPC is in the same AWS region as the target AppDynamics SaaS Controller, you’ll create an interface endpoint to an endpoint service.
-See an overview of this configuration here.
-Follow the steps below or refer to the detailed steps here.
+Follow the steps below or refer to the detailed steps in the AWS PrivateLink documentation.

 This generates a request to the AppDynamics SaaS PrivateLink endpoint service over the AWS PrivateLink network.
 Once the request is accepted and processed by AppDynamics, the connection between your organization's endpoint and the AppDynamics endpoint will be live and you should see traffic flowing to the Controller.

 By default, customers and their agents connect to a custom URL, such as

 customer.saas.appdynamics.com.
 This resolves to a public endpoint in front of the Controller, which accepts connections and passes them to the proper Controller service.
 In order to force them to use AWS PrivateLink, agents must be configured to connect to the PrivateLink VPC Endpoint created above instead of the Internet-facing endpoint.